TheSignPainter98/emblem/docs/src/directives/set-var.md

 ```

 Note that as we want the literal variable name, the initial exclamation mark must be escaped to prevent variable recognition at parse-time and hence expansion.
-Only the first exclamation mark requires an escape, so `!!asdf` would become `\!!asdf`
+Only the first exclamation mark requires an escape, so the literal `!!asdf` can be escaped into `\!!asdf`.
 The above snippet is equivalent by syntactic sugar to the following.

 ```emblem